 “Women are always making this sort of cost-benefit determination: You know, ‘What will my life look like if I go forward [with a complaint]?’
 Or ‘What will my life be like if I ignore this?’
 And mostly what women find is that when they complain, their lives actually get a little bit worse rather than a little bit better.”

-People often ask, when another harassment scandal breaks, why didn’t she (or he) raise a ruckus when it happened?
-That is one good reason why: They weigh the options and figure they’ll probably suffer for it.
+People often ask, when another harassment scandal breaks, why didn’t she (or he) raise a ruckus when it happened years ago?
+This is one good reason: Women weigh the options and figure they’ll probably suffer for it.
 Odds are, they’re right.

 “Fifty to sixty percent of people who complain about harassment in a workplace,” Grossman says, “will suffer some kind of tangible retaliation.”

 She says this may not even be a matter of supervisors seeking payback.
 It may be ostracism by fellow employees.
-It turns out we don’t like complainers.
-Even their fellow employees don’t like them, Grossman says, and that’s so even when they know what’s going on.
+It turns out most of us don’t like complainers, even if they’re proven right.
+Their fellow employees don’t like them, Grossman says, and that’s so even when they know what’s going on.
 Even when the fellow employees have themselves been victims of harassment.

 “People in a workplace,” says Grossman, “like an atmosphere of ‘No Complaints.'”